Florida man promised immigrants licenses, work permits. Instead, he stole their money and got them deported.

 “When we complained to him, Reyes said that he was going to call the immigration authorities to come to our houses to look for us,” Sanchez said, the Tampa Bay Times reported.
 “It played on our hopes and feelings.”

-His plots dates back to at least 2016, prosecutors said, but may have begun even earlier.
+His plot dates back to at least 2016, prosecutors said, but may have begun even earlier.
 That year, Reyes, who lived in Brandon, Fla., began advertising immigration services to Spanish-speaking immigrant communities near the Tampa Bay area.
-He set up a nonprofit, EHR Ministries, Inc., to lure victims “to trust him and not second-guess his expensive services,” prosecutors said.
+He set up a nonprofit, EHR Ministries Inc., to lure victims “to trust him and not second-guess his expensive services,” prosecutors said.

 On the ministry’s website and Facebook page, Reyes described the supposed charity as a “nonprofit religious organization and a registered 501(C) 3 organization with the IRS” and a “certified immigration service provider.”

-Reyes also posted photos of two fraudulent degrees that he had framed on his wall: a fake Bachelor of Science from University of Bridgeport and a phony law degree from the University of Connecticut School of Law.
+Reyes also posted photos of two fraudulent degrees that he had framed on his wall: a fake bachelor of science from University of Bridgeport and a phony law degree from the University of Connecticut School of Law.
 According to emails filed as evidence, neither school had any record of Reyes graduating.

 When immigrants and their families contacted Reyes for help navigating their cases for legal status, Reyes would promise to secure driver’s licenses and work permits for about $5,000.